 Yamauchi Lectures in Religion

 The Yamauchi Lectures in Religion series was begun in 1985 in memory of Professor H. James Yamauchi, S.J., a celebrated former Chair of the Department of Religious Studies who taught at Loyola University New Orleans from 1956 to 1966.
 Father Yamauchi was known and loved for his enthusiastic knowledge of religion and his passionate communication of same to the New Orleans community.
-This lecture series seeks to perpetuate his work by bringing the results of religious scholarship to a wider audience.
-Learn more about the Yamauchi Lectures in Religion »
+This lecture series sought to perpetuate his work by bringing the results of religious scholarship to a wider audience.
+Although they no longer take place, you can Learn more about the Yamauchi Lectures in Religion »

 Jewish Studies Lecture Series

 The Loyola University New Orleans Jewish Studies Lecture Series brings noted authors, historians, and religious and cultural experts to share their experience with the university and the large Jewish community in the Greater New Orleans area.
 Learn more about the Jewish Studies Lecture Series »

 The department produces events each year to encourage discussion with peers, faculty in other departments, and with the participants themselves -- it's a great way to broaden an already comprehensive experience.
 For example, we have frequent visits from Buddhist monks: In Fall 2013, a group of monks constructed a sand mandala over three days and students were able to closely observe their work, as well as participate in a procession when it was finished.
 Other recent events have included academic film premieres, a symposium on religion and the environment, and a visit from the founder of INFORM (an educational charity which provides objective information about new religious movements.)
 Our invited lecturers frequently find their way into the classroom as special guests.